csu-hci-projects/FA24-AberyL-McGreeM/README.md

 - Added logic for when all the targets are destroyed something is triggered

 ### How the application works:
+- clone the github repo to your computer
-- Open Unreal Engine
+- Open Unreal Engine (ver.
+5.3.2 was used)
+- Select "Recent Projects"
+- Select "browse..." in bottom right
-- Find .uproject file and open it
+- Find .uproject file (wherever you cloned the repo) and open it
-- Press green start button or ALT-P
+- Press green start button or ALT-P once the unreal has finished loading

 ### References
 - Blueprints Visual Scripting for Unreal Engine 5 - Third Edition